 Role of municipalities in combating human trafficking

-Helping the victims of human trafficking
+Helping victims of human trafficking

 The Dutch National Rapporteur on Trafficking in Human Beings and Sexual Violence against Children reports to the government on the nature and scale of these problems in the Netherlands.
-The Rapporteur produces an overview of policy on human trafficking and makes recommendations aimed at improving the Netherlands’ approach.
+The Rapporteur provides an overview of policy on human trafficking and makes recommendations aimed at improving the Netherlands’ approach.

 In order to produce its reports, the office of the National Rapporteur collects information from victim support services and organisations involved in preventing and combating human trafficking and sexual violence against children.
 The Rapporteur also maintains contacts with organisations abroad and international bodies.